Reviews You Can Rely On

 Small (2.4-0.5)1,521

-This is a poor filtration score for our tests, even for an inexpensive vacuum.
+This is a poor filtration score for our tests.
 Those with allergies may prefer a vacuum with better filtration.
-While not all vacuums with good filtration use HEPA filters, nearly every vacuum I've tested with a HEPA filter has performed very well in our filtration tests.
+While not all vacuums with good filtration use HEPA filters, nearly every vacuum we've tested with a HEPA filter has performed very well in our filtration tests.

 Ease of Use